sangyun884/CinCGAN-pytorch/README.md

 # Training Details

-After training the inner cycle for 40K iterations, I froze the parameters and fine-tuned the outer cycle for few hundred iterations.
-While training the outer cycle, gamma0 was set to 0.1, gamma2 to 150, and other parameters were set to default values.
+After training the inner cycle for 40K iterations with default setting, I froze the parameters and fine-tuned the outer cycle for few hundred iterations.
+While training the outer cycle, gamma0 was set to 0.1, gamma2 to 150, and outer_lr was set to 1e-5.
+Other parameters were set to default values.

 # Checkpoints